-(10) (9) The training required by this section must shall be conducted by persons registered with the department as having the requisite experience and credentials to conduct the training.
+(10) (9) The training required by this section other than the preservice orientation must shall be conducted by persons registered with the department as having the requisite experience and credentials to conduct the training.
 A person seeking to register as a trainer must provide the department with proof of completion of the minimum core training education requirements, successful passage of the competency test established under this section, and proof of compliance with the continuing education requirement in subsection (5) (4).